headlamp-k8s/headlamp/docs/development/plugins/functionality.md

 The main ones are:
 * K8s: Kubernetes related functionality
-* Registry: The plugin registry, used to register functionality
 * Headlamp: To register plugins
 * CommonComponents: React components commonly used in the Headlamp UI
 * Notification: This module contains two exported members one is Notification, a class which can be used to prepare notifications that are accepted by headlamp and the other one is setNotificationsInStore it is a dispatcher function which accepts a notification object prepared from the Notification class and when called it brings the notifications from plugin land to headlamp ecosystem so that headlamp can parse the notification and display it.